ubccr/xdmod-ondemand/docs/overview.md

 The default permission is that user accounts with center director and center staff role have full access to the OnDemand realm.
 Other accounts and the public user will not see the realm.

+This module also adds a chart to the Dashboard for center director and center staff accounts.